Local wildlife with the Yasui Mausoleum in the background

 OK now it was time to be a tourist.
 Must have been about noon.

 The Yasui Mausoleum is this massive building with turquoise blue domes built in the 14th century for Kozha Akhmed Yasami who was the founder of Yasui Sufi - an Islamic religious order.
 When you see it off in the distance you are drawn to visit.
 It has been drawing pilgrims for centuries and still today - which explains why the city is tight with hotel rooms.

 I arrived at the Friday Mosque, on Friday, about the time of afternoon prayer, and so many Islamic men were entering the Mosque.
 Perhaps thousands, as it is very large and it appears the building can hold many - this is still a place for pilgrims.
 Several men invited me to enter the Mosque to join in their prayer but I declined - it did not seem appropriate.
-Some may have approved but others might have taken offense.
+Some may have approved but others might have taken offence.
 I looked around and found the Mosque cafeteria.
 Time to have some lunch, while all these men are in prayer.

 Too much excitement and went back to my room for a nap but figured that I might confront the same problem in Samarkand the following day so I went online and booked a B&B - everything was sold out on the hotel sites I normally visit.
 Google map seems to provide more options than Expedia but both had little available the day prior to my Samarkand arrival.

 I thought I was travelling in the off-season but that is the Western off-season.
 In the Islamic world there will always be pilgrims visiting these most wondrous sites.
-I was told that Turkestan is a stop-over for those that travel by land to the annual Haji to Mecca.
+I was told that Turkestan is a stop-over for those that travel by land to the annual Hajj to Mecca.